davidji99/force-go/README.md

 # force-go
-A G client for the Salesforce REST API.
+A Go client for the Salesforce REST API.

 ## Install